 Closing thoughts

-As can be seen from the information above, smart chains are more relevant today than ever.
-They create an ecosystem for the deployment of fast and secure applications based on smart contracts, and generally provide all the necessary infrastructure for the implementation of projects.
-Despite external similarities, Ethereum and Cardano are radically different from each other.
+Despite external similarities, Ethereum and Cardano are different from each other.
 Cardano focuses on security, achieved through systematic testing of innovations by a group of scientists and developers.
-Ethereum, as an ecosystem, is less controlled, but it allows you to make changes faster and improve it by testing innovations in practice.
+Ethereum, as an ecosystem, is less controlled, but it allows you to make changes faster and improve them by testing innovations in practice.

-The key difference between the platforms is that Ethereum successfully works with smart contract technology, while Cardano postponed the integration of this technology into its environment after an unsuccessful launch.
+The key difference between the platforms is that Ethereum successfully works with smart contract technology, while Cardano developers are still working on improving their smart contracts.
 Despite this, Cardano has its advantages.
-In particular, it is characterized by lower power consumption, better scalability and higher throughput thanks to the Ouroboros consensus.
+In particular, it is characterized by lower power consumption, better scalability, and higher throughput thanks to the Ouroboros consensus.

 Which platform should you choose?
 The decision should be based on the goals of the developers or investors.
 In any case, both tokens have huge potential and represent highly reliable and efficient systems for dApp development.